All Episodes

 Well, I'm glad you held on through the break.

-Uh this has been most enlightening, right?
+This has been most enlightening.

-And you have a um have a wonderful Thanksgiving and Christmas season, okay?
+You have a wonderful Thanksgiving and Christmas season, okay?

 Well, you too, Rush.